Download our research report Work from Home Statistics 2023 to discover current remote, in-office, and hybrid work trends.

 Partnering with an Employer of Record Brazil /full-service Professional Employer Organization

-Setting up a local company in New Zealand is very complicated.
+Setting up a local company in Brazil is very complicated.
 It gets even more complicated when you add all the monthly activities such as running and managing payroll for employees, filing taxes, extending and managing employee benefits, and following changes in local labour law rules and regulations.
 Here is an overview of everything you will find yourself needing to do.

 As with every other country, there are certain costs associated with employing a worker in Brazil that come on top of the gross salary you are offering.
 A Brazilian employer must contribute to social insurance, pension, and work accident insurance, as well as a 13th-month salary, holiday bonus and FGTS penalties.
 To view the exact percentages and amounts given the salary you are planning to offer, you can use our handy calculator tool.